gmcmacran/dann/README.md

 To train a model, the matrices and a few parameters are passed into dann.
 The argument neighborhood\_size is the number of data points used to estimate a good shape of the neighborhood.
 The argument k is the number of data points used in the final classification.
-Overall, dann has highly accurate model for this data set.
+Overall, dann is a highly accurate model for this data set.

 ``` r
 dannPreds <- dann(xTrain = xTrain, yTrain = yTrain, xTest = xTest,